arickert/thedigradio/_posts/2022-04-03-newsletter2.md

 [interviewed Ruth Milkman and Nastaran Mohit](https://www.dissentmagazine.org/blog/belabored-the-legacy-of-occupy-wall-street), an organizer and one of the study’s interviewers, about their reflections on the movement a decade on.
 For
 Jacobin, Doug Singsen reminds us of
 [unions’ critical and often underplayed role](https://jacobinmag.com/2021/09/occupy-wall-street-ows-zuccotti-park-nyc-labor-movement-unions-collaboration) in various OWS occupations across the country, while Ross Barkan argues the
-[media was too quick to deem Occupy a failure](https://jacobinmag.com/2021/09/occupy-wall-street-new-york-city-dsa-bloomberg-cuomo).And questions still linger about Occupy’s most influential political currents.
+[media was too quick to deem Occupy a failure](https://jacobinmag.com/2021/09/occupy-wall-street-new-york-city-dsa-bloomberg-cuomo).
+And questions still linger about Occupy’s most influential political currents.
 Former occupier and current Pennsylvania State Senator Nikil Saval and
 Intercept columnist Natasha Lennard recently discussed [whether Occupy was more socialist or anarchist in nature](https://www.thenation.com/article/activism/occupy-socialist-anarchist/) in
 The Nation.